 Allie Flavio created The Journey Junkie in 2014 as a place where yoga, travel, and life combine.
 The blog includes easy-to-follow yoga tutorials, yoga programs and challenges, and meditations.
 Following Allie’s videos – which are packed with poses and breathing techniques – and listening to her calming voice is a guaranteed stress-buster.

 It has been suggested that yoga addresses various health problems, including mental health.
 Studies have shown that yoga may be effective in the treatment of depression and anxiety.
 Yoga promotes relaxation and can benefit the body, mind, and breathing, which are often affected by stress.
-Research has also found that yoga reduces stress in pregnancy, improves mood, and relieves postpartum depression symptoms.

 The Journey Junkie demonstrates how to yoga stretch for sore muscles, tension, and relaxation, while another video centers on how to relax your shoulders and neck – a must-see after a day in the office.